Isotopy classes of involutions of del Pezzo surfaces: Introduction

-{\bf{Main results.}} Our main result is a classification of irreducible mapping classes of order $2$ of del Pezzo manifolds. \begin{thm}[{\bf{Characterizing de Jonqui\'eres-Geiser-Bertini}}] All mapping classes of $\Mod(M_0)$ and $\Mod(M_*)$ are irreducible.
-For $1 \leq n \leq 8$, an order two element $g \in \Mod(M_n)$ is irreducible if and only if there exists a complex surface $\Bl_P\CP^2$ with $\lvert P \rvert = n$ such that \begin{enumerate} \item $g$ is realized by a complex automorphism of $X = \Bl_P\CP^2$ induced by a de Jonqui\'eres involution of (algebraic) degree $d > 2$, a Geiser involution, or a Bertini involution,\footnote{See Section \ref{sec:irreducible-involutions} for definitions of these involutions.} where $P$ is the set of its base points, or \item $g$ is realized by an order $2$ anti-biholomorphism given by a composition $f \circ \tau$, where $\tau$ is an order $2$ anti-biholomorphism of $\Bl_P\CP^2$ induced by complex conjugation on $\CP^2$ and $f$ is an automorphism of $\Bl_P\CP^2$ induced by a de Jonqui\'eres involution of (algebraic) degree $d > 2$, a Geiser involution, or a Bertini involution, where $P$ is the set of its base points. \end{enumerate} \end{thm} There is an index $2$ subgroup $\Mod^+(M_n)$ of $\Mod(M_n)$ for which the following simpler version of Theorem \ref{thm:involutions} holds; see Definition \ref{defn:mod-plus} for a precise description of $\Mod^+(M_n)$. \begin{thm}[{\bf{Irreducibility classification for $\Mod^+(M_n)$}}] For $1 \leq n \leq 8$, an order two element $g \in \Mod^+(M_n)$ is irreducible if and only if $g$ is realized by a complex automorphism of a complex surface $X = \Bl_P\CP^2$ induced by a birational automorphism of $\CP^2$ of one of three types of conjugacy classes of involutions (de Jonqui\'eres of (algebraic) degree $d > 2$, Geiser, and Bertini) where $P$ is the set of its base points such that $X$ is diffeomorphic to $M_n$. \end{thm} Using the theory of hyperbolic reflection groups and Carter's classification of conjugacy classes of Weyl groups (\cite{carter}), we enumerate the conjugacy classes of involutions in $\Mod^+(M_n)$, of which we study the irreducible ones to prove Theorem \ref{thm:involutions-pt1}.
+Our main result is a classification of irreducible mapping classes of order $2$ of del Pezzo manifolds. \begin{thm}[{\bf{Characterizing de Jonqui\'eres-Geiser-Bertini}}] All mapping classes of $\Mod(M_0)$ and $\Mod(M_*)$ are irreducible.
+For $1 \leq n \leq 8$, an order two element $g \in \Mod(M_n)$ is irreducible if and only if there exists a complex surface $\Bl_P\CP^2$ with $\lvert P \rvert = n$ such that \begin{enumerate} \item $g$ is realized by a complex automorphism of $X = \Bl_P\CP^2$ induced by a de Jonqui\'eres involution of (algebraic) degree $d > 2$, a Geiser involution, or a Bertini involution,\footnote{See Section \ref{sec:irreducible-involutions} for definitions of these involutions.} where $P$ is the set of its base points, or \item $g$ is realized by an order $2$ anti-biholomorphism given by a composition $f \circ \tau$, where $\tau$ is an order $2$ anti-biholomorphism of $\Bl_P\CP^2$ induced by complex conjugation on $\CP^2$ and $f$ is an automorphism of $\Bl_P\CP^2$ induced by a de Jonqui\'eres involution of (algebraic) degree $d > 2$, a Geiser involution, or a Bertini involution, where $P$ is the set of its base points. \end{enumerate} \end{thm} There is an index $2$ subgroup $\Mod^+(M_n)$ of $\Mod(M_n)$ for which the following simpler version of Theorem \ref{thm:involutions} holds; see Definition \ref{defn:mod-plus} for a precise description of $\Mod^+(M_n)$. \begin{thm}[{\bf{Irreducibility classification for $\Mod^+(M_n)$}}] For $1 \leq n \leq 8$, an order two element $g \in \Mod^+(M_n)$ is irreducible if and only if $g$ is realized by a complex automorphism of a complex surface $X = \Bl_P\CP^2$ induced by a de Jonqui\'eres involution of (algebraic) degree $d > 2$, a Geiser involution, or a Bertini involution, where $P$ is the set of its base points. \end{thm} Using the theory of hyperbolic reflection groups and Carter's classification of conjugacy classes of Weyl groups (\cite{carter}), we enumerate the conjugacy classes of involutions in $\Mod^+(M_n)$, of which we study the irreducible ones to prove Theorem \ref{thm:involutions-pt1}.
 We then extend Theorem \ref{thm:involutions-pt1} to Theorem \ref{thm:involutions} by exhibiting some birational involutions of $\CP^2$ that commute with complex conjugation.